The 74/28 Gap and What It Means

 Legacy insurance systems in production today are not a single platform with known boundaries.
 They are a collection of interdependent systems, each carrying decades of accumulated product decisions, regulatory adjustments, and operational workarounds, most of which were never designed to work together.

-• Policy Administration System (PAS): The PAS is the operational core: quote, bind, issuance, endorsements, renewals, cancellations.
-It is also the system with the deepest embedded logic, such as rating algorithms, bureau rate integrations, state filing dependencies, and product-specific exception handling layered over the years.
-Many carriers run more than one.
-The accumulation of PAS platforms through M&A is one of the defining structural problems of the industry: a significant proportion of L&A carriers run two or more policy administration systems simultaneously, and a meaningful share operate four or more, each with its own data model and business rule implementation.
-For deeper guidance on the PAS modernization path specifically, see our Policy Administration System Modernization: A 2026 Guide for Insurance IT Teams Ready to Act.
+The PAS is the operational core: quote, bind, issuance, endorsements, renewals, cancellations.
+It is also where embedded logic is densest.
+Rating algorithms, bureau rate integrations, state filing dependencies, and product-specific exception handling have been layered over the years without systematic documentation.
+Many carriers run more than one PAS.
+M&A-driven accumulation means a significant proportion of L&A carriers operate four or more simultaneously, each with its own data model and business rule implementation.

-Why Insurance Modernization Programs Fail: The Structural Causes
+Why Insurance Modernization Programs Fail at 70%

 The 70% failure rate is not primarily a technology selection problem or a budget problem.
 It is a structural problem, and it has the same root cause across most of the programs that collapse: carriers attempt transformation without an accurate picture of what the systems under transformation actually contain.